-These patches physically hold your skin in place, so it stays firm and doesn’t set into wrinkles while you sleep.
+If you’re looking for some anti-aging products, check out these patches.
+They physically hold your skin in place, so it stays firm and doesn’t set into wrinkles while you sleep.
 When you use the tape to smooth out wrinkles, it’s both a quick-fix and a long-term solution, as it trains your skin not to set into wrinkles.

 These injections, as you may have guessed, work to help increase the levels of collagen in your skin and therefore help you to achieve younger, healthier skin.
-They’re done by a dermatologist and are repeated around every 2 – 4 months.
+They are done by a dermatologist and are repeated around every 2 – 4 months.
 Intense exercise, sun exposure, and alcohol should be avoided within a week of getting your shot.

 One of the least invasive, but highly effective, anti-wrinkle treatments is laser treatment.
 Laser beams can be used to either encourage more collagen production, or to remove a layer of wrinkled skin and show the younger-looking skin that previously was hiding underneath the damaged skin.
 It is slightly more expensive, but if you have a low pain tolerance, laser resurfacing might be the best option for you.